McCain holds 'Skywalker' presence over Capitol Hill, despite being ill, thousands of miles away

 It’s unclear whether McCain’s opposition will change any votes among his colleagues.

 He hasn’t been to the Capitol in months.
 But the senator casts a long shadow down the marble corridors of Capitol Hill.
-Like Luke Skywalker, going into battle, exercising his power and influence miles away.
+Like Luke Skywalker going into battle, exercising his power and influence from miles away.

 McCain’s not here.
 But he may as well be.